substantial/cap-strap/README.md

 In your deploy.rb, you may override the following variables:

+You may specificy any additional packages for installation by setting the :packages.

 Note: Paths are relative to the root

 * `set :deploy_user, "<name of user for future deployes>"`